PotHix/pothix.github.com/content/post/stats-feb-2018.md

 the unread list.

 I should probably consider not adding articles there anymore.
-I just have to consider if the feeling of adding articles "for future reading" is worth keeping the system.
+I just have to consider if the feeling of adding items "for future reading" is worth keeping the system.
 More on that in the next months.

 ### Coding